Gjakova: Economy

 Gjakova built an economy based on farming and agriculture, lower trade and some types of manufacturing workshops which mainly produce for the needs of city-based products as imported cases.
 After World War II, Gjakova has built an economy based on industry and agriculture but also in the service sector.
 Nowadays, these subsequent shifts in transitional societies are escorted with shifts in the economic structure of the city.
 Therefore, Gjakova has an economic structure that is based on two pillars: in the private business sector and social business sector which is currently being privatized.
 Private business sector is in expansion and the main indicators qualify it as the main component of Gjakova's economy.

-According to official sources identified in the Ministry of Trade and Industry, by the end of 2005 there were about 3,200 registered businesses that exercise activity in different areas of Gjakova, such as enterprise manufacturing, construction, service, trade, catering, craft, transportation, information technology, etc. Social economy in 1989 has counted 45 companies that have employed 18,640 workers.
-In non-economic activities (education, health, culture, government institutions, banks, etc.) there were employed 4000 workers.
-Furthermore, they also developed the private economy – where in 2010 approximately 920 employees were registered in the business entities.
-The economy of the municipality of Gjakova suffered mostly during the economic sanctions and the mass violence done by Serbian forces during the war.
-The situation further during NATO's intervention as a result of the destructive actions of multiple military and police forces, which have stood and operated in the economic enterprise facilities.
-This meant that during their withdrawal, these Serbian forces robbed, looted and destroyed most of the assets, inventories, transportation machines, etc. The losses that were done in the social economy as a result of the war were approximately 190 million DEM, whereas in the private economy around 100 million DEM.

 According to official data, in 2006, there were 581 registered small and medium enterprises, in 2008 there were 3,120 such registered businesses, while in 2012 their number had reached 4,120.
 Gjakova currently has 12,000 people employed, in both the public and private sector, mostly in the latter.
 Although unemployment is high, there is a gradual increase of employment over the years according to data from the Kosovo Ministry of Work and Social Wellbeing.
 According to government statistics, in 2010, 40,000 people were registered as unemployed, while in 2011 this number decreased to 30,000 and in 2012 to 15,000.
 30,000 people in Gjakova receive social assistance.
 This category includes poor families, people with disabilities, families of war veterans/victims and the retired.

 Potential industry sectors in the municipality of Gjakova are: